ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/change-detection.md

 ### Clean up the Tests

-First we will need to clean up the tests.
+First we will need to clean up the page tests.
 Several of them use `async/await` because of the loading indicator using promises.
 We will be modifying this whole workflow to be part of an `Observable` pipeline, so `async/await` will no longer be appropriate.
 Instead, use the `fakeAsync()` zone and `tick()` as such (**note** you do not need to change the "user preferences" related tests):

 **`async/await` Test**